janeromero/janeromero.github.io/README.md

 # Feedback
 ## 2017-10-25
 ### Getting Started with GitLab
 I need to practice more

 # Feedback
-## 2017-10-25
+## 2017-10-26
 ### Intro to HTML
-This is my first feedback.
+Lecture, practice and output were discussed in a concise manner.
+For a non IT person, this manner of training is helpful.